gulan/ansiterm-flashcard/README.rst

 A system invariant is card set is equal to the union of the four decks (assuming that answer-up flag in ignored when comparing cards.)
-Keep this invariant in mind, and we need not again refer the card-set.
+Keep this invariant in mind, and I need not again refer the card-set.

-My ad hoc specification language is a hybrid of something like Z/TLA+ and Python.
+My ad hoc specification language is a hybrid of something like Z or TLA+, and Python.
 The prime designates the after state of a variable.
 For example, x' = x, means that x was not changed. (y == 0, y' == y + 1, y' == 1) is true.
 Remember that each line is a predicate and the lines a joined by conjunction.
 Python expressions are used only if they have no side-effects.
 The assignment statement is forbidden.

 Init
 ----
+Init has no precondition, as evidenced by the lack of unprimed variables.
+The Init operation establishes start state and the game invariant.

 ::